Top 10 Things to do During Summer at Whistler

 I recently got back from a self-made long weekend in Whistler and after my experiences, I put together this list of the top 10 things to do in Whistler in the summer.

-Before celebrating our anniversary in Whistler in June, I have only spent time in Whistler on Valentines Day.
+Summer at Whistler can be a great family get away or a romantic trip for two.
+Before celebrating our anniversary in Whistler in June, I have only spent time in Whistler on Valentine’s Day.
 So I was really excited to head to Whistler in June and explore this beautiful town during the summer.

 - Ziplining with Ziptrek Eco Tours.
+Summer at Whistler would not be complete without a zipline tour.
 This was my second experience zip lining and my husband’s first and it was so much fun.
 We did the ZipTrek Eagle Tour, which is about 3 hours long.
 You complete five ziplines that go back and forth from Whistler Mountain to Blackcomb, including one that descends 30 stories and another that is 2400 feet long.
 Along with the thrills, you learn a lot about the forest and the coastal rainforest that you’re exploring.
 I grew up in forestry town, and I learned a lot of interesting facts about our natural surroundings.
 My advice is to accept the free rental of the GoPro and capture the fun like my husband did in the above video.
 Cell phones are allowed, and I wish I had known this because I would have brought mine for photos and Snapchat purposes (#priorities).
 Book the Eagle Tour with Ziptrek Eco Tours.

 - Mountain Biking.
 This isn’t something that I did, personally, but it seemed as though my husband and I were the only ones who weren’t.
 Mountain Biking seems to be one of the top things to do in Whistler during the summer months.
-It’s a huge mountain biking destination and while I was there a lot of construction was happening on the hill because Crankworx (think X Games for mountain biking) is coming to Whistler August 2016.
+It’s a huge mountain biking destination.
 If you’re a newbie, that’s okay.
 I noticed at the Garbanzo Bike & Bean (which is beside the Whistler Mountain gondola) they had lessons for the littles to us grown ups.
 There are bike runs for all experience levels.
 Not into mountain biking?
 I recommend renting a bike and checking out the trails.
 Biking is a popular way to get around in Whistler.

 - Peak 2 Peak.
 This is an obvious must do.
 I’ve heard about the Peak 2 Peak for years but didn’t have the chance to do it the first time I visited Whistler (okay, I chickened out).
 I have a fear of heights, so I was a bit nervous but it wasn’t nerve wracking what-so-ever.
 After taking the chair from Blackcomb Mountain, we boarded the Peak 2 Peak where we crossed from the peak from Blackcomb to the peak of Whistler Mountain.
 The views are breathtaking.